NathanMcMillan54/FOMOSv1-Yellow/README.md

 FOMOS stand for: Free, Opensource, Mobile, Operating, System

-One day FOMSO will become it's own operating system but for now it'll just be a GUI replacement.
+One day FOMOS will become it's own operating system but for now it'll just be a GUI replacement.
 #
 # About
 FOMOS is made with C GTK which is a C library used for make GUIs.
 Since FOMOS is opensource you can make it do whatever